 The COVID-19 pandemic brought the dual crises of disease and the containment policies designed to mitigate it.
-Yet, there is little evidence on the impacts of these policies on women, who are likely to be especially vulnerable, in lower-income countries.
-We conduct a large phone survey and leverage India's geographically-varying containment policies to estimate the association between both the pandemic and its containment policies, and measures of women's well-being, including mental health and food security.
+Yet, there is little evidence on the impacts of these policies on women in lower-income countries, where there may be limited social safety nets to absorb these shocks.
+We conduct a large phone survey and leverage India's geographically varied containment policies to estimate the association between the pandemic and containment policies and measures of women's well-being, including mental health and food security.
 On aggregate, the pandemic resulted in dramatic income losses, increases in food insecurity, and declines in female mental health.
-While potentially crucial to stem the spread of COVID-19 cases, we find that greater prevalence of containment policies is associated with increased food insecurity, particularly for women, and with reduced female mental health.
-Average containment levels are associated with a 39-40% increase in the likelihood of sadness, depression, and hopelessness among women and with an increase in the likelihood that women feel more worried by 45% of the variable mean.
-Particularly vulnerable groups of women, those with daughters and those living in female-headed households, experience larger declines in mental health.
+While potentially crucial to stem the spread of COVID-19, the greater prevalence of containment policies is associated with increased food insecurity, particularly for women, and reduced female mental health.
+For surveyed women, moving from zero to average containment levels is associated with a 38% increase in the likelihood of reporting more depression, a 73% increase in reporting more exhaustion, and a 44% increase in reporting more anxiety.
+Women whose social position may make them more vulnerable-those with daughters and those living in female-headed households-experience even larger declines in mental health.

-Natalie Bau

-Department of Economics

-University of California at Los Angeles

-Bunche Hall 8283

-315 Portola Plaza

-Los Angeles, CA 90095
+Natalie Bau Department of Economics University of California at Los Angeles Bunche Hall 8283 315 Portola Plaza Los Angeles, CA 90095 and NBER nbau@ucla.edu

-and NBER

-nbau@ucla.edu